RevealBi/Documentation/docs/user/fields/calculated/aggregation.md

 ---
-title: How to Use Aggregation Calculated Fields in Slingshot
+title: How to Use Aggregation Calculated Fields in Reveal
 _description: Learn how to use Aggregation formulas with different variants and tricks.
 ---